ArthurLinss/django-postgres/README.md

 # Django-Postgres

 Example demonstrating use of django with postgres DB.
 Also includes evnironment setup.
+Wrapped up with docker support.

 # Setup